Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 Once a package has been created inside a running Lisp process, it's visible everywhere.
 If there's a package called `scooby`, and it exports the symbol `doo`, then that symbol can be referenced anywhere via `scooby:doo`, with no restrictions.

 ## How do symbols get added to a package?
 When the Lisp Reader inhales some Lisp code, it has to map each symbol name to a symbol data structure.
-It does this by "interning" each name into the currently active package, which is designated by a global variable called [\*package\*](https://www.lispworks.com/documentation/HyperSpec/Body/v_pkg.htm#STpackageST). `(intern "HI")` returns the existing symbol called "hi" if it already exists in `*package*`; otherwise, it adds a new symbol named "hi" to `*package*` and returns it.
+It does this by "interning" each name into the currently active package, which is designated by a global variable called [\*package\*](https://www.lispworks.com/documentation/HyperSpec/Body/v_pkg.htm#STpackageST). `(intern "hi")` returns the existing symbol called "hi" if it already exists in `*package*`; otherwise, it adds a new symbol named "hi" to `*package*` and returns it.
 This behaviour ensures that each occurrence of a symbol name will map to the same symbol data structure.

 	:::lisp
 	CL-USER> (intern "hi")